b-schoen/local_claude/README.md

  * (containerized) bash execution
  * (containerized) python execution

+> [!NOTE] Containerization itself is under heavy iteration, as we're playing with different designs here

 Each session uses a persistent (for the duration of the session):
  * container
  * directory within that container